mitquinn/box-api-sdk/README.md

 ### General
 - [x] Create shared property traits - 1/9/21
 - [x] add shared traits to folder/files resources - 1/10/21
-- [ ] Rename Collections to something else
+- [ ] Rename Collections to something else?
 - [x] Write ReadMe 1/27/21
 - [ ] Create Technical Overview
 - [x] Copy over things that have been done to the new ReadMe 1/28/21